Need Help with Recruitment?

 Goal: to develop, test, and disseminate strategies to improve the care and clinical decision-making of older patients with MCI

-Outcome: One publication.
-Data were incorporated into an R01 grant application with Dr. Levine as PI (submitted October 2015).“Screening for novel G4C2 hexanucleotide repeat expansions in neurodegenerative disease”
+Outcome: Data from this study was incorporated into an R01 grant application with Dr. Levine as PI which was funded.
+They are still in the data collection and analysis phase.
+There are no publications at this time.“Screening for novel G4C2 hexanucleotide repeat expansions in neurodegenerative disease”

 Goal: To test the primary hypothesis that scalp cooling facilitates the glymphatic system and enhances clearance of soluble A-beta.